Accessibility statement

 Module aims

-This module aims to facilitate an understanding of the specific contexts influencing contemporary Black writers while opening up a unique opportunity to identity trans-Atlantic connections, resonances, and dialogues at play in writings by contemporary Black authors working out of the UK and North America.
-Additionally, by writing about very recently published works (which are yet to be the subject of significant academic scrunity), you will have the opportunity to produce innovative and original close readings and to follow exciting new lines of enquiry.
+This module aims to facilitate an understanding of the specific contexts influencing contemporary Black writers.
+It aims to open up a unique opportunity to identify connections, resonances, and dialogues at play in writings by contemporary Black authors working out of the UK, North America, and beyond.
+By writing about very recently published works (which are yet to be the subject of significant academic scrunity), students will have the opportunity to produce innovative and original close readings and to follow exciting new lines of enquiry.

 Module learning outcomes